 Adult students (over 18 years of age) are also requested to inform the Principal in writing if they do not wish to be photographed, audiotaped or videotaped during the school year.

 Technology-Personal Electronic Devices

 The staff of JMSS recognizes that personal electronic devices are a part of our culture.
 Our policy governing the use of Personal Electronic Devices (PED) recognizes this reality and focuses on education and etiquette rather than on prohibition.
-Students may only use an electronic communication device or data storage device (including but not limited to PDAs, MP3 players, cell phones, CD-ROM players, digital cameras, Bluetooth devices, etc.) in a classroom with permission of the classroom teacher.
+Students may only use an electronic communication device or data storage device (including but not limited to PDAs, MP3 players, cell phones, CD-ROM players, digital cameras, Bluetooth devices, etc.) in a classroom with permission of the classroom teacher based on the established practices outlined in the Code of Conduct.
 Otherwise, they are to be turned off and stored out of sight while in class and during class time.